 After the first year of the programme, the PhD student is asked to meet the department’s academic staff member of the PhD committee for an informal conversation.
 Some departments schedule conversations after submission of the half-year reports.
 The talk will bring up positive and negative aspects of the programme and is intended to defuse minor problems before they get to be insurmountable.
 The experience obtained from these conversations is collected at the joint meetings of the PhD committees (see below).

 As employees of DTU, PhD students review their performance and development with their immediate supervisor, usually their principal supervisor or programme supervisor.
 This provides additional assurance that PhD students' qualifications are developed optimally.

 The supervisor prepares a report on the PhD programme as a whole.
 The report is submitted at the same time as the dissertation.
 The head of the PhD school approves the supervisor’s report, which forms the basis for the PhD student defending the dissertation.

 Assessment of the dissertation

 An assessment committee with three members assesses the dissertation.
 One member is from DTU and the other two are external to DTU, including one from outside Denmark.
 All members of the assessment committee from outside Denmark are subsequently asked to assess the academic level of the dissertation relative to the academic level of dissertations at their own university.

 Recommendation on awarding the PhD degree

-The PhD committee reviews the recommendation of the assessment committee together with the curriculum and supervisor’s report to ensure that the course of study has been in accordance with the approved curriculum and to monitor the academic level of PhD dissertations at DTU through the statements of the assessment committee.
+The PhD committee checks the quality of the final recommendation of the assessment committee before it is forwarded to DTU's Academic Council.
+A main purpose of this quality check is to monitor the academic level of PhD dissertations at DTU through the statements of the assessment committee.
 The work of the PhD committee provides DTU with quality assurance that cannot be obtained in any other way.